abdul-rehan7/abdul-rehan7/README.md

 • 🔭 I’m currently working on projects related to TypeScript.<br>
 • 🌱 Learning more about AI technologies, Web3 development, and building immersive experiences in the Metaverse.<br>
-• 💼 Part of The Governor Sindh Initiative for AI, Web3, and Metaverse,<br> where we aim to bring innovation and advancement in these domains. <br>
+• 💼 Part of The Governor Sindh Initiative for AI, Web3, and Metaverse, where we aim to bring innovation and advancement in these domains. <br>
 • 💬 Ask me about Website Development, AI, WEB 3 <br>
 • 📫 How to reach me?  <br>mail at *abdulrehan0317@gmail.com* <be>